JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 **Max Carry Weight Per Dice:** The amount of additional Max Carry Weight per dice in the governing skill's dice pool.

 **Weight Classes:**

-A Carry Weight is comprised of multiple Weight Classes.
-Each Weight Class represents range

-Weight Classes represent a "class" a character falls into depending on the percentage of their Max Carry Weight they are currently carrying.
+For a Carry Weight Effect, Weight Classes represent a the "classes" a character falls into depending on the percentage of their Max Carry Weight they are currently carrying.
 Each Weight Class corresponds to an Attribute Dice Mod Effect that will be applied.
+Each Attribute Dice Mod Effect will almost always effect the same Attributes that Movement Speed relies on, meaning heavier Weight Classes slow a character.

 |     Name     | Bottom Percent Option | Top Percent Option | Attribute Dice Mod Effect |
 | :----------: | :-------------------: | :----------------: | :------------------------: |